nicolasriquet/GitDelver/README.md

 * PyDriller 2.0+ (use pip or conda to install it).
 * Pandas 1.2+ (use pip or conda to install it).

-**GitDelver** heavily uses PyDriller and Pandas and the author is very grateful to their contributors.

 ## License

+Copyright (c) 2021 Nicolas Riquet.

 **GitDelver** is open source software and is distributed under the Apache license, version 2.0.
 Contributions are welcome!

 ## Usage

 **GitDelver** can be used for either analyzing a single repository or multiple repositories in bulk.
 Please note that it is required that you first **set a few configuration parameters (mainly folder paths) in the *config.py* file** before launching the application (further information is provided below and in the configuration file itself).
-To run the **GitDelver** console program, simply launch a terminal, go to your local **GitDelver** folder and run the following command *python gitdelver.py*.
+To run the **GitDelver** console program, simply launch a terminal, go to your local **GitDelver** folder and run the command *python gitdelver.py*.

 ## Configuration parameters to be set in *config.py*